Tia Mowry-Hardrict Prepares to Give Birth to Baby No. 2 as Husband Sheds 'Grown Man Tears'

 RELATED: Tia Mowry-Hardrict on Infertility Struggle: “I Didn’t Think I’d Be Able to Have a Second Child”

-Mowry-Hardict announced her pregnancy in November with a cute Instagram post featuring her husband and son kissing her bare belly, captioning the image with a simple collection of red heart emojis.
+Mowry-Hardrict announced her pregnancy in November with a cute Instagram post featuring her husband and son kissing her bare belly, captioning the image with a simple collection of red heart emojis.

 The actress and lifestyle guru revealed her baby’s sex on her YouTube Channel Tia Mowry’s Quick Fix in January, biting into a cake pop containing a pink center that she made herself.

 “We’re having a girl!”
-Mowry-Hardict said in the baking tutorial video.
+Mowry-Hardrict said in the baking tutorial video.
 “Cree is going to have a baby sister.
 We are so excited.”

 She’s remained busy since then, sharing plenty of pregnancy updates on social media.